- Garden / Patio

 Two bedrooms: 1 x double, 1 x single with pull-out bed.
 Bathroom with bath, shower over, basin and WC.
 Open plan living area with kitchen, sitting area with electric fire and French doors to conservatory with dining area.

 Electric heating with electric fire.
 Electric oven and hob, microwave, fridge, dishwasher, TV with Freeview, DVD, CD/radio, WiFi, selection of books, games and DVDs.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Unrestricted free car park plus roadside parking 1 min walk away.
 Rear garden with patio, furniture and BBQ.
-One well-behaved dog welcome.
-Sorry, no smoking.
+Sorry, no pets and no smoking.
 Shop and pub 1 min walk.
 Note: Steep open spiral staircase, may be unsuitable for young children or guests with limited mobility.

 About the location